mobiletest2016/machine-learning-articles/articles/how-to-use-k-fold-cross-validation-with-pytorch.md

 Below, we define some preparation steps that are executed prior to starting the training process across the set of folds.
 You can see that we run everything within the `__main__` name, meaning that this code only runs when we execute the Python file.
 In this part, we do the following things:

 1. We set the configuration options.
-We'll generate 5 folds (by setting \[latex\]k = 5\[/latex\]), we train for 1 epoch (normally, this value is much higher, but here we only want to illustrate K-fold CV to work), and we set `nn.CrossEntropyLoss` as our loss function.
+We'll generate 5 folds (by setting $k = 5$), we train for 1 epoch (normally, this value is much higher, but here we only want to illustrate K-fold CV to work), and we set `nn.CrossEntropyLoss` as our loss function.
 2. We define a dictionary that will store the results for every fold.
 3. We set a fixed random number seed, meaning that all our pseudo random number initializers will be initialized using the same initialization token.